 3. Thyrotoxic crisis.

-In some cases, fever is explained by immune disorders, the development of a rejection reaction after transplantation, the presence of a neoplasm, and exacerbation of chronic concomitant diseases.
-An increase in temperature in combination with a decrease in blood pressure is characteristic of acute adrenal insufficiency.
+In some cases, fever is explained by immune disorders, the development of a rejection reaction after transplantation, the presence of a neoplasm, exacerbation of chronic concomitant diseases.
+An increase in temperature combined with a decrease blood pressure characteristic of acute adrenal insufficiency.

-In the first hours after surgery on the stomach or other organ, the temperature may rise due to shivering.
-Severe shivering occurs as a compensatory reaction if the body experiences heat loss during surgery (intraoperative hypothermia) due to low temperature in the operating room, the administration of anesthetics, transfusion of solutions, and the use of respiratory mixtures that were not warm enough.
-The temperature reaches 38-39 ° C and normalizes after the trembling stops.
+In the first hours after surgery on the stomach or other organ, the temperature may rise due to trembling.
+Severe shivering occurs as a compensatory reaction if, during surgery, the body experiences heat loss (intraoperative hypothermia) due to low temperature in the operating room, the administration of anesthetics, transfusion of solutions and the use of breathing mixtures that were not sufficiently warmed.
+The temperature reaches 38-39 °C and returns to normal after the shaking stops.

-The temperature in the range of 37.1-37.4 ° C after abdominal and chest surgery can persist for several days.
-If the patient feels satisfactory, there are no pathological changes in the area of the surgical wound, there is no reason to think about an infection or other complication.
+Temperatures within 37.1-37.4 °C after abdominal and thoracic surgery may persist for several days.
+If the patient feels satisfactory, there are no pathological changes in the area surgical wound, there is no reason to think about infection or other complication.

 Symptoms